How to Become a Nutritionist in Australia: Qualifications, Pathways and Course Options

 Who can call themselves a nutritionist?
 How do I choose a nutritionist course?

 Many Australian and international nutritionist courses claim to qualify you as a “professional nutritionist,” “recognised nutritionist,” or simply a “nutritionist.”
-This can be pretty misleading because what they often fail to explain is that the title “nutritionist” is not legally protected in Australia- meaning that you could call yourself a nutritionist right now with no study at all (we do not recommend this).
+This can be pretty misleading because what they often fail to explain is that the title “nutritionist” is not legally protected in Australia – so you could call yourself a nutritionist right now with no study at all (we do not recommend this).
 Many “nutritionist” courses are expensive and make unrealistic promises about career opportunities and professional recognition.
-This makes it difficult to navigate your options and choose a reputable, evidence-based nutrition qualification that genuinely supports your future goals.
+This makes it difficult to navigate your options and choose a reputable, evidence-based nutrition qualification that genuinely supports what you hope to achieve.

 A degree in nutrition and / or dietetics at an Australian university that meet the registration requirements of Nutrition Society of Australia or Dietitians Association of Australia is your best option.
 Nutritionist degrees typically take 3-4 years of full-time study and cost more than $50,000 (Australian government study loan schemes may be available).
 Certificate IV or ‘Diploma’ courses in nutrition that claim to qualify or certify you as a nutritionist are generally not widely-recognised in the Australian nutrition industry (even if they are very expensive).